 The process of your buddy shooting while you run is called ‘covering’.
 This is why you hear that great term, covering fire.

-This is also referred to as ‘fire and movement’ and if you’ve been in the military you’d cringe just hearing these words as that is a lot of the combat practice in the field which turns to elements in urban training.
+This gunfighting technique also referred to as ‘fire and movement’ and if you’ve been in the military you’d cringe just hearing these words as that is a lot of the combat practice in the field which turns to elements in urban training.

 When you are making those shots, sure, rounds placed near an enemy’s position is going to keep them pinned behind cover, but make sure you control your breathing, which in turn helps with your aim.
 The military uses a method called Box Breathing for this.
 Learn it and use it as it is a great way to de-stress and take control of any given situation.

-The guys shooting at you, your buddy and possible cover.
+While you are ducking, diving, and firing well-aimed shoots in your gunfight survival, there are three other things (I know, it’s a lot) that you should be paying attention to: the guys shooting at you, your buddy, and possible cover.
 These three things are the only things you should be looking at.
 You should be watching where your enemy is, where you last saw them or where they sound like they are shooting from.
 You should be watching this because when your buddy is moving, this is where you are shooting.

 You should be watching your buddy and listening out for his gun.
 If he is shooting, you move, if you don’t hear any shots from him, that probably means his weapon is jammed or he is just plain useless.
 In some cases that uselessness can also cause a jam – be warned.